antrea-io/antrea/docs/egress.md

 ### SubnetInfo

-By default, it's assumed that the IPs allocated from the pool are in the same subnet as the Node IPs.
+By default, it's assumed that the IPs allocated from an ExternalIPPool are in the same subnet as the Node IPs.
 Starting with Antrea v1.15, IPs can be allocated from a subnet different from the Node IPs.

 The optional `subnetInfo` field contains the subnet attributes of the IPs in this pool.
 When using a different subnet: